Colorrr34/Colorrr34/README.md

 # Welcome to Ricky's GitHub

-An aspiring junior software developer interested in both frontend and backend development.
+A  software developer interested in both frontend and backend development.
 I have worked in various industries ranging from financial assurance to bookseller to bar staff.

 I love the vast avaiability of resources in the software development field and am currently working my best to expand my skillset and deepening my knowledge.
+I love learning different programming languages as different ecosystem teaches me differen aspect of programming.
+It taught me how a computer runs the programme.

 I have built two fullstack projects with JavaScript and TypeScript.
-I have finished a CLI tool project with Golang and I am going to build an journal app trying to use Golang on backend an Typescript react for the Frontend Interface.
+I have finished a CLI tool project with Golang and I am building a Java REST API for managing posts I get from the CLI tool.

 ## Skills (Current):

-Languages: JavaScript, TypeScript, using Node.js and browsers as environment, Go
+Languages: JavaScript, TypeScript, using Node.js and browsers as environment, Go, Java, Python

+Framwork: Spring boot

-Testing: TDD (Test Driven Development), Jest, Supertest, Vitest, Go testing
+Testing: TDD (Test Driven Development), Jest, Supertest, Vitest, Go standard testing, JUnit, Spring boot test

-Backend: SQL, PSQL, seeding, migrations, ORM, Json Web Token, Oauth
+Backend: SQL, PSQL, seeding, migrations, ORM, Json Web Token, Oauth, Hibernate, Flyway

 Frontend: Front-end: HTML, CSS, React, Vite